 National Geographic Why’d They Wear That: Fashion as the Mirror of History by Sarah Albee

-Once my 13-year old and I started this book, we were engrossed from front to back.
+Once my 13-year old and I started this book about the history of fashion, we were engrossed from front to back.
 Albee writes fantastic chapter titles and headings: (Notice a theme?
 Nonfiction is getting GOOD, people!)
 “Caulk like an Egyptian,” “Putting the “Protest” in Protestant,” and “Hazardous Hemlines.”
-The book is formatted so that you can pick and choose interesting sections such as Corsets, Dressed to Compress because the corset photo is so intriguing or the inset of information has such a tantalizing title, “Why Did Napoleon Always Have His Hand in His Coat?”
+The book is formatted so that you can pick and choose interesting sections such as Corsets, Dressed to Compress because the corset photo is so intriguing or the inset of information has such a tantalizing title, “Why Did Napoleon Always Have His Hand in His Coat?“

 Percy Jackson’s Greek Gods by Rick Riordan, illustrated by John Rocco